nannantown/openground/README.md

 ## Support

-For support, email support@openground.app or create an issue on GitHub.
+For support, email support@openground.app or create an issue on GitHub.# Deploy trigger #午後